videogorillas/vgplayer-api/FrameAccuracy.md

-# Frame Accuracy and seeking behavior
+# Frame accuracy and seeking behavior

 See [Browser Limitations](#FrameAccuracy_browser) for general info on video playback in web browsers.